Emma Coates

-Emma Coates (born 29 April 1991) is an English football manager and former player who has been the manager of the England women's under-23 team since February 2023.
+Emma Coates (born 29 April 1991) is an English football manager and former player who is the head coach of Bay FC of the National Women's Soccer League (NWSL).
+She previously managed Doncaster Rovers Belles and England international youth teams.

+Club career

+She played for Leeds United between 2011 and 2012 at the age of 20.

 Managerial career

+Doncaster Rovers Belles

-Coates joined Doncaster Belles as a coach in 2014 and became the head coach in June 2016.
+Coates joined the at the time struggling Women's Super League club Doncaster Belles as a coach in 2014, becoming the head coach in June 2016.
 In October 2017 she become a specialist coach with England women's youth teams.
 Her final game as manager for the Belles resulted in a 6–0 win over Aston Villa on 31 October.